webplatform/docs-wpd/Style_Guide/index.md

 Please follow the following title conventions for specific article types:
-* '''Gerunds''' for articles with tutorial, task, procedure, process, and similar content ** Examples: "Using the <audio> Tag", "Drawing on the Canvas", "Calling the getLocation() Function"
+* '''Gerunds''' for articles with tutorial, task, procedure, process, and similar content ** Examples: "Using the <audio> tag", "Drawing on the canvas", "Using getLocation data"
 * '''Nouns''' and '''Noun phrases''' for articles with reference, syntactical, validity, and similar content, and articles with concept, guide, background or overview content.
 Essentially, concept/guide articles are a reference of sorts, although more introductory and less terse.
-** Reference examples: "<audio> Tag Attributes", "Valid .moveTo() Values", "Latitude and Longitude Notation" ** Examples: "Introduction to Flexbox", "The history of the Web", "Information architecture"
+** Reference examples: "<audio> tag attributes", "Valid .moveTo values", "Latitude and longitude notation" ** Examples: "Introduction to Flexbox", "The history of the Web", "Information architecture"

 ==Section headings==